 Nocturnal leg cramps is a condition that causes pain in your legs during sleep.
-These leg cramps occur as a result of prolonged muscle inactivity that happened during the day.
+These leg cramps occur as a result of prolonged muscle activity that happened during the day.
 The most common place of their occurrence is in the calves, but they can also cause pain in the thighs and feet.

 The pain can last anywhere from a few seconds to several minutes.
 However, even after the pain has passed, you might experience soreness in your muscles that can linger until the morning after.
 Nocturnal leg cramps can occur equally in women and men, however they are more common in older people, over the age of 50.